mariusthenomad/travely/ANLEITUNG.md

 2. Xcode will compile and start the app in the simulator

 ## 🎯 Test the App
-The Travely app will open in the simulator and you can:
+The PathFinder app will open in the simulator and you can:

 ### 🔐 **Test Authentication:**
 - **Email/Password Login** - Create an account or sign in